DerrickDDInAI/sound-anomaly-detection/README.md

 ## Installation
-To run the program, you need:
+To run the program and see a live demo of the code, you need:
 - To install the libraries below
 - To download the *MIMII* dataset (see [Data sources](#data-sources) for information).